5 Signs that Mold May be Growing in Your House

 First, it can be difficult to even detect mold in your home if you can’t directly see or smell it.
 Second, it can be even more difficult to get rid of, especially if it’s in a large or blocked off area.
 What’s worse, if you have mold in your house, you could be at risk for health problems.

-If you suspect a your house may have a mold problem, or if you’re wondering how to detect it, you’re in the right place.
+If you suspect your house may have a mold problem, or if you’re wondering how to detect it, you’re in the right place.
 In this article, we discuss some of the most pertinent signs of mold in your house and how to eradicate it!
-Keep reading to learn more.

-5 Signs Mold may be Growing in Your House
+Early Warning Signs Mold is Growing in Your Home

 There are over a thousand different varieties of mold with black mold being the most common found in households.
 You may notice that some molds vary in color from brown or green, to blue and pink, and even white.
 No matter what type of mold it is, you need to get it out of your home as soon as possible.